 (The) Grove - The Grove provides an extensive selection of retail stores bound to please even the most discerning shoppers.
 Many of the shops veer toward the higher-end, such as Barneys New York CO-OP, L'Occitane, Michael Kors, M. Fredric, Nordstrom, and Theodore, though there is a sampling of affordable options including Chico's, Forever 21, Gap and Guess on-premise.
 Young girls will go gaga over the American Girl Place, while the flagship Apple store can entertain techies for hours.
 Bookworms will revel in the three-story Barnes and Noble.
 This is a nice place to wander around and take in the sights, or go on a shopping spree.
 Farmers Market is directly adjacent. [between Hollywood and West LA]

 Original Farmers Market - the Farmers Market was conceived when a dozen local farmers started parking their trucks on a field to sell their fresh produce to residents.
 Since then, the Farmers Market has retained its open-air atmosphere and selection of fresh-from-the-farm goods, while becoming a world-class haven for gourmands, offering fare from nearly every region imaginable.
 The compact, maze-like space houses more than 70 stalls, stores, markets and cafes, some of which are nearly as old as the market itself.
 The Grove shopping district is directly adjacent.

 Wilshire Boulevard - The boulevard spans 15.8 miles from Grand Avenue in Downtown L.A. to Ocean Avenue in Santa Monica.
 Take a journey down one of LA's most fascinating streets.
 An interactive map allows you to select points of interest along Wilshire Blvd so you can read details and view photos.
-Also includes MTA bus stop info.
+Also includes Metro bus stop info.